anand-kummari/Multi-Layer-Perceptron/README.md

 # Multi-Layer-Perceptron
-### The python code implements a machine learning algorithm specifically
+### The python code implements a machine learning algorithm
     multi layer perceptron learning algorithm

 The code implements MLP algorithm for only one hidden layer.